Take your inspiration from these creative coastal style pumpkin carvings!

-Handsome carved pumpkins with a sea them.
+Handsome carved pumpkins with a sea theme.

 Fabulous coastal pumpkins.
 Carvings include waves, starfish, anchor and more.

 Pumpkins carved by Coastal Living for a Coastal Halloween celebration.
+Original source is no longer available.

 Here's a glowing example of a decorated Whale Pumpkin.
 "The only tricky thing is not taking too much flesh out of the middle.
 If you take out too much it is easier to accidentally pierce through when taking off the skin."
 Alice of Quaint Living says.